Keep these heart attack signs in mind to increase your chances of survival, especially when no one’s around but yourself!

-Heart Attack Signs | How to Prevent a Fatal Disease
+Check These Heart Attack Signs to Prevent a Fatal Disease

 1. Chest Discomfort or Pain

 Experiencing chest pain is a classic sign of a heart attack.
 The feeling can come and go, last for a few minutes, or stay and intensify for even longer.

 2. Difficulty in Breathing

 Having difficulties in breathing may happen before a heart attack, along with chest pain.
 One of the heart attack symptoms is shortness of breathing and wheeze for more air.

 Try to relax your body so as not to exert the heart and worsen the damage.
 If you’re not allergic to aspirin, chew one, as this makes your body absorb it faster.

-Aspirin is a platelet inhibitor which can help dissolve the clot that has been formed which is the root cause of the attack.
+Aspirin Definition: It is a platelet inhibitor which can help dissolve the clot that has been formed which is the root cause of the attack.
 It is advisable to keep one in your first-aid kit.

 4. Pain in the Upper Abdomen, Heartburn-like

-This can occur with or without pain in the chest area which will likely resemble a heartburn.
+This can occur with or without pain in the chest area, which will likely resemble heartburn.
 It usually feels more like discomfort rather than a heart attack symptom.